-Shannon Fabert is the first child of Bertrand and Rita Baker.
-Born in San Francisco, California, Shannon moved around with her parents to various states in the South until they settled in Memphis when she was nine.
-Her public school education was marked by an exemplary record in academics and activity.
-The dedication and impact of the teachers she encounter in all grades deeply affected her life long love of learning and scholarship.
-Shannon graduated from Bartlett High School in 1996.
-She went on to receive a Bachelor of Science in Communication at the University of Tennessee in 2001 after receiving a full academic scholarship.
+Born in San Francisco, California, I moved around with my parents to various states in the South until they settled in Memphis when I was nine.
+As the oldest child, I watched my parents struggle together to provide the best of what they could give us especially concerning education.
+My public school education was marked by an exemplary record in academics and activity.
+The dedication and impact of the teachers I encountered in all grades deeply affected my life long love of learning and scholarship.
+I graduated from Bartlett High School in 1996 and received a full scholarship to the University of Tennessee where I received a Bachelor of Science in Communication in 2001.

-After college, Shannon started her career at FedEx Ground in operations management.
-It was here she learned, just like in sports, a solid foundation in the fundamentals allows for the development of creative solutions when solving for problems.
-It was also here that she met her husband, Greg.
-Shannon leveraged her understanding of creative problem solving and solid foundation of operations and turned it into a career in business consulting and continuous improvement.
+After college, I started my career at FedEx Ground in operations management where I learned the value of process improvement and servant leadership.
+It was also here that I met my husband, Greg.
+I was able to leverage my solid foundation of operations and creative problem solving into a career in business consulting and continuous improvement.

 Why I’m here

 Growing up in my house, I’ve always been politically aware with a uniquely inclusive perspective.
 I am the child of an immigrant and veteran who as a child was thrust into the Civil Rights Movement.
 I grew up with stories of activism as a family history.
 I grew up believing that our best leaders worked hard and respectfully to represent all of their constituents, not just the ones that voted for them nor for special interests.
 I saw elected officials working across the aisle in bi-partisan efforts for the sake of the country and the people they represented.
 I believed that these elected officials rose up from humble beginnings with altruistic intentions.
 Today, we are all acutely aware that we are living in a vastly different hyper partisan reality.
 But we don’t have to be.